-- 1) Read the rubric as a whole before looking at each criterion in more detail. - 2) Ideas: Read the four levels of performance under Ideas.
-Ideas includes the presence and quality of a main idea, the extent to which the main idea is developed through details, and the quality of the details used to support the main idea. - 3) Underline the elements that are same across all four levels in Ideas: main idea, developed, details - 4) Circle key words that are unique to each level in Ideas: - a.
-Level 3: clear, relevant - b.
-Level 4: distinct, vivid, relevant - c.
-Level 2: evident, somewhat, may be irrelevant (Even if details are relevant, a piece of writing can be a Level 2 if it's only somewhat developed.) - d.
-Level 1: not present, or, not developed - 5) Organization: Read the four levels of performance under Organization.
+1) Read the rubric as a whole before looking at each criterion in more detail.

+2) Ideas: Read the four levels of performance under Ideas.
+Ideas includes the presence and quality of a main idea, the extent to which the main idea is developed through details, and the quality of the details used to support the main idea.

+3) Underline the elements that are the same across all four levels in Ideas: main idea, developed, details

+4) Circle key words that are unique to each level in Ideas:

+Level 3: clear, relevant Level 4: distinct, vivid, relevant Level 2: evident, somewhat, may be irrelevant (Even if details are relevant, a piece of writing can be a Level 2 if it's only somewhat developed.)
+Level 1: not present, or, not developed

+5) Organization: Read the four levels of performance under Organization.
 Organization includes the way the writing is organized as a whole as well as how it is organized throughout (internal and external organization).
 There should be a beginning, middle, and end and a logical sequence between ideas.
-Transitions include transitional words or phrases, but also the way the writer transitions from one idea to the next. - 6) Underline the elements that are same across all four levels in Organization: writing, organized/organization, transitions - 7) Circle key words that are unique to each level in Organization: - a.
-Level 3: effective, varied - b.
-Level 4: skillfully, skillful, varied - c.
-Level 2: somewhat, vague, and/or mechanical (Even if transitions are not vague or mechanical, a piece of writing can be a Level 2 if it's only somewhat organized.) - d.
-Level 1: lacking, little or no evidence - 8) Language Use: Read the four levels of performance under Language Use.
+Transitions include transitional words or phrases, but also the way the writer transitions from one idea to the next.

+6) Underline the elements that are the same across all four levels in Organization: writing, organized/organization, transitions

+7) Circle key words that are unique to each level in Organization:

+Level 3: effective, varied Level 4: skillfully, skillful, varied Level 2: somewhat, vague, and/or mechanical (Even if transitions are not vague or mechanical, a piece of writing can be a Level 2 if it's only somewhat organized.)
+Level 1: lacking, little or no evidence

+8) Language Use: Read the four levels of performance under Language Use.
 Language Use includes voice, word choice, sentence style, syntax.
 Sentence structure is considered in terms of writing style in this criterion, not the grammatical correctness of sentence structure since correctness is assessed under the Conventions criterion.

-- 9) Underline the elements that are same across all four levels in Language Use: Language use, writing - 10) Circle key words that are unique to each level in Language Use: - a.
-Level 3: clear, fluid - b.
-Level 4: vivid, skillful - c.
-Level 2: vague, and/or mechanical - d.
-Level 1: confusing, or, little evidence of language use - 11) Conventions: Read the four levels of performance under Conventions.
-Conventions includes spelling of commonly used words (including homonyms), punctuation, capitalization, sentence structure, verb tense agreement, noun/pronoun agreement these are grounded in what's appropriate for a given grade level - 12) Underline the elements that are same across all four levels in Conventions: conventions, communication - 13) Circle key words that are unique to each level in Conventions: - a.
-Level 3: variety, generally correct, effective - b.
-Level 4: variety, consistently correct, enhanced - c.
-Level 2: errors, noticeable, coherent - d.
-Level 1: errors, confusing, or, little evidence of conventions - 14) Not Enough Evidence: This designation would only be used in rare cases when there is not enough evidence to assess a student's writing (e.g., indecipherable, blank paper, response written in a language other than the language being assessed).
+9) Underline the elements that are the same across all four levels in Language Use: Language use, writing

+10) Circle key words that are unique to each level in Language Use:

+Level 3: clear, fluid Level 4: vivid, skillful Level 2: vague, and/or mechanical Level 1: confusing, or, little evidence of language use 11) Conventions: Read the four levels of performance under Conventions.
+Conventions includes spelling of commonly used words, punctuation, capitalization, spacing, sentence structure, verb tense agreement, noun/pronoun agreement - these are grounded in what's appropriate for end of grade 5.
+Please note that as our language evolves to be more gender inclusive, this may be reflected in our students' writing.
+As a result, we need to be flexible with students' use of pronouns.
+If a student uses the singular "they," this would not be considered an error, but instead more gender inclusive language.
-Once teachers have become familiar with the rubric, they may wish to use it in their classrooms to support student writing.
-Looking at the rubric with students may facilitate useful conversations about Ideas, Organization, Language Use, and Conventions and how these elements work together in a piece of writing.
-Through these discussions, writing samples (either students' own samples or scoring guide samples) could be used to illustrate the various writing components outlined in the rubric.
-When students have an opportunity to engage in these conversations, they may begin to enhance their own writing processes.

-Analytic Writing Rubric
+12) Underline the elements that are the same across all four levels in Conventions: conventions, communication

+13) Circle key words that are unique to each level in Conventions: Level 3: variety, generally correct, effective Level 4: variety, consistently correct, enhanced Level 2: errors, noticeable, coherent Level 1: errors, confusing, or, little evidence of conventions

+14) Not Enough Evidence: This designation would only be used in rare cases when there is not enough evidence to assess a student's writing (e.g., indecipherable, blank paper, response written in a language other than the language being assessed, not enough information to score such as a single word).
+Markers are asked to check with their table leaders before assigning this designation to a paper that contains student writing.